 Most consumers, especially those shopping for technology, want control, simplicity and innovation.
-“The Shack” felt more like a hangout, which the Radio Shack retail stores certainly are not.
+“The Shack” felt more like a hangout, which the Radio Shack brand retail stores certainly are not.

 What most likely happened was that the retailer remained afraid of change, so wouldn’t go all the way.
-(In fact, many of its “Shack” ads still included the Radio Shack logo, and the retail stores themselves remain named Radio Shack.)
+(In fact, many of its “Shack” ads still included the Radio Shack Brand and logo, and the retail stores themselves remain named Radio Shack.)

 Also, the new name represented an inside-out perspective, not an outside-in one that is only about the consumer.
 It is only about the store.

 For those wanting to adapt to change, there’s one simple rule: Strategize around consumers only, not about the sacred cows within the company.
 Change is true change.
 Not tepid change.